vega/altair/doc/user_guide/interactions/parameters.rst

 This approach becomes even more powerful when the selection behavior is tied across multiple views of the data within a compound chart.
-For example, here we create a ``chart`` object using the same code as above, and horizontally concatenate two versions of this chart: one with the x-encoding tied to ``"Horsepower"``, and one with the x-encoding tied to ``"Acceleration"``
+For example, here we create a :class:`Chart` using the same code as above, and horizontally concatenate two versions of this chart: one with the x-encoding tied to ``"Horsepower"``, and one with the x-encoding tied to ``"Acceleration"``